Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks

 \subsection{Delay Performance}

-In Figure \ref{fig:Dkesi_kesi}, we plot the conditional mean delay $\mathbf{D _{\xi _0}}$ given by \eqref{equation38} with respect to the arrival rate of packets $\xi_0$ for different path loss exponents.
+In Figure \ref{fig:Dkesi_kesi}, we plot the conditional mean delay $\mathbf{D _{\xi _0}}$ given by \eqref{equation38} as functions of the packet arrival rate $\xi_0$ for different path loss exponents.
 We observe that, when the value of $\xi_0$ is small, as $\xi_0$ increases, the conditional mean delay $\mathbf{D _{\xi _0}}$ increases gradually since the waiting time is longer due to the increase of the number of arrival packets in a slot time.
 When the value of $\xi_0$ is larger than a certain value, the conditional mean delay $\mathbf{D _{\xi _0}}$ will be infinite which means that the queue is unstable.
 This can be interpreted as that the service ability of BSs are limited and the system will be blocked when the traffic is overloaded in each time slot.
 As the path loss exponent $\alpha$ increases, the conditional mean delay $\mathbf{D _{\xi _0}}$ decreases since the waiting time is shorter due to the decrease of the number of arrival packets.